atikinf/backchanneling-interface/README.md

 # backchanneling-interface

 To start, run `npm install` to install dependencies.
+You'll have to also run `bower install kurento-utils` to seperately install that package.

+### Kurento media server

 Run `docker run -d -p 8888:8888 kurento/kurento-media-server:6.6.0` as well to start a media server in a docker image.
 You may need to run `systemctl start docker` beforehand or add `sudo`.

+Alternatively, you can host a KMS anywhere you'd like, e.g. an EC2 instance.
+Either way, you have to specify the ws_uri when launching the application server by adding `--ws_uri="..."` to the startup command.

-Then, `npm start` starts the server on localhost:3000.
+Then, `node server.js` starts the server on localhost:3000.
 You can use a tool like ngrok to get a publicly facing url ([ngrok tutorial](https://gist.github.com/wosephjeber/aa174fb851dfe87e644e)).
 Note: To access clients' mics and cameras, you will need to go to the ngrok site in https.